 Zip-line in Mabira

 The Canopy Super Skyway or Ziplines should not miss on your bucket list when you go to Mabira forest.
-These are 250 meter Zip-line is found at the Griffin Falls camp and enable you to view the forest, the Mangabeys, red-tailed monkeys and the rapids from heights above, under the guidance of professional Sky guides.
+The 250 meter Zip-line is found at the Griffin Falls camp and enable you to view the forest, the Mangabeys, red-tailed monkeys and the rapids from heights above, under the guidance of professional Sky guides.
 The Zip-line activities take 4 hours, starting at 8am to 1pm then 2pm to 6pm.
 For those scared of heights, this is an adrenaline spilling activity, for others, it is a fun adventure that ends sooner than it should.